Updated April 2017

 Reducing caravan sway – electronic stability control

-That of Dexter operates at relatively minor levels of sway.
+That of Tuson Dexter operates at relatively minor levels of sway.
 If exceeded it brakes the caravan wheel/s opposite to the direction of sway.
 Whilst effectively eliminating minor sway, by do so it masks inherent stability failings.
-Dexter warns that it cannot overcome the laws of physics but as many a caravan forum shows this is often ignored.
+The maker warns that it cannot overcome the laws of physics but, as many a caravan forum shows, this is often ignored.